Most kids hate math.

 Even some abstract math concepts can be explained in physical form.

-Above all, math that a child can see is math that a child will remember.
+Above all, math that a child can see is math that a child will remember, like this how to design a coin activity!

 That’s why hands-on math activities for kids are so beneficial!